-I first struggled with insomnia as a child and I’ve had it on-and-off as an adult.
-I seem to get really tired and ready to sleep between 7 and 8pm, then by 9, I’m wide awake.
+I first struggled with insomnia as a child, and I’ve had it on and off as an adult.
+I seem to get really tired and ready to sleep between 7 and 8 p.m., and then by 9, I’m wide awake.
 And since going to bed at 7 isn’t an option (but oh, sometimes I wish it was!), I have to find a way to relax so I can fall asleep at a reasonable hour.

 6 Pre-Bedtime Drinks for Insomnia

 Like these drinks!
 Take a few minutes to mix them up after dinner, sip them while you enjoy a good book, and get ready to sleep better tonight.